 Prize money: a total of around 2 million Euros will be awarded and given out to the teams and the riders, including 450 000 Euros to the winner of the final individual general classification.

 Download the rules (pdf, 42 pages, 1 Mo)

 In the pack of 198 riders, there are many different objectives, depending on the temperament, qualities and missions of each rider.
 The most collective of individual sports involves the majority of them in multi-layered strategies.
 The distinctive jerseys and other goals to be achieved during the 3 weeks of racing are listed below.

-The 21 stages of Le Tour 2013 are divided up as follows: 7 flat stages, 5 hilly stages, 6 mountain stages with 4 high-altitude finishes, 2 individual time-trial stages and 1 team time-trial stage.
+The 21 stages of Le Tour 2014 are divided up as follows: 9 flat stages, 5 hilly stages, 6 mountain stages with 5 high-altitude finishes, and 1 individual time-trial stage.

 The stage victory has been sponsored by Powerbar.

 It is worn by the leader of the general individual time classification.

 Prize money: € 450,000 for the overall winner (€ 1,009,000 in total).

 The Yellow Jersey has been sponsored by LCL since 1987.

 It is worn by the leader of the points classification.
 The points are won on the intermediate sprints and at the stage.